Scientist behind UK vaccine says next pandemic may be worse

 Associated Press

-In excerpts released before a speech Monday, Professor Sarah Gilbert says the scientific advances made in fighting deadly viruses “must not be lost” because of the cost of fighting the current pandemic.
+In excerpts released ahead of a speech Monday, Prof. Sarah Gilbert says the scientific advances made in fighting deadly viruses “must not be lost” due to the cost of fighting the current pandemic.

 “This will not be the last time a virus threatens our lives and our livelihoods,’’ Gilbert is expected to say.
 “The truth is, the next one could be worse.
 It could be more contagious, or more lethal, or both.”